hatcherunh/GeneFamilyAnalysis/README.md

 4. Download the single C file (blast/mpiBlast.c), compile it using mpicc from MPICH (```mpicc -o mpiBlast mpiBlast.c```), and place the executable in a directory that is in your PATH.
+Add execute permission to this file, if necessary.

 USER GUIDE
 --